Rugelach

-Rugelach (/ˈruːɡələx/ ROO-gəl-əkh; rogaliki, ראגעלעך, or רוגעלעך and רוגלך rōgalaḵ) is a filled baked confection originating in the Jewish communities of Poland.
+Rugelach (/ˈruːɡələx/ ROO-gəl-əkh; rogaliki, ראָגאַל, or ראָגאַלעך; רוגלך rōgalaḵ) is a filled baked confection originating in the Jewish communities of Poland.
 It has become a popular treat among Jews in the diaspora and in Israel.

 Traditional rugelach are shaped into a crescent by rolling a triangle of dough around a filling.
 Some sources state that the rugelach and the French croissant share a common Viennese ancestor, crescent-shaped pastries commemorating the lifting of the Turkish siege, possibly a reference to the Battle of Vienna in 1683.
 This appears to be an urban legend, however, as both the rugelach and its supposed ancestor, the Kipferl, predate the Early Modern era, while the croissant in its modern form did not originate earlier than the 19th century (see viennoiserie).
 This leads many to believe that the croissant is simply a descendant of one of these two.

 An alternative form is constructed much like a strudel or nut roll, but unlike those, the rolled dough and filling are cut into slices before baking.

 Etymology

-The origin of the word comes from the Polish word rogaliki.
-The -ach ending (־ך) indicates plural, while the el (־ל) can be a diminutive, as, for example, shtetlekh (שטעטלעך, villages) is the plural of shtetl (שטעטל, village), the diminutive of shtot (שטאָט, town).
-In this case, the root means something like "twist" so the translation would be "little twists," a reference to the shape of this pastry.
-In this context, note that rog (ראָג) means "corner" in Yiddish.
-In Polish, róg can mean "corner", but can also mean "horn" – both the kind on an animal and the musical instrument.
+The Yiddish word rugelach comes from the Polish rogaliki.
+In Polish, róg means "corner" or "horn" – both the kind on an animal and the musical instrument.
 Croissant-shaped pastries, which look like horns, are called rogale in Polish, see rogal świętomarciński.
 Rogale is almost identical in pronunciation and meaning to the Yiddish word rugelach.

-Alternatively, some assert that the root is rugel, meaning "royal", possibly a reference to the taste.
-This explanation conflicts with Yiddish usage, where the word keniglich (קעניגליךּ) is the dominant word meaning "royal".
+The -ach ending (־ך) indicates the plural in Yiddish.